Jonjump/dcp/README.md

 Files with extensions csv, xlsx will just work.
 For a database source or target, the filename format is sql://connectionString.
 Typically, you will be using something like "sql://Server=SERVERNAME;Database=DATABASENAME;Trusted_Connection=True;"

 ## FAQ
-"My data copy fails, but I am not getting a specific input line number for the error" : set the buffer to 1 ("-b 1"), which will go slower, but will give you a specific line number for the problem data.
+"My data copy fails, but I am not getting a specific input line number for the error" : set the buffer to 1 ("-b 1"), which will be slower, but will give you a specific line number for the problem data.

 "My network is very slow and things time out" : reduce the buffer size (which is 100 by default).
 Try -b 10 to start with.

-"My data imports with a wrong format to my database" : obviously there is no limit to the number of odd formats people can give you in a csv file or excel.
+"My data imports with the wrong format to my database" : obviously there is no limit to the number of odd formats people can give you in a csv file or excel.
 Import it to a staging table, and then fix the format in SQL when you copy to the target table.

 ### Prerequisites